-Why? by stratospheric aerosols => less SW absorbed at surface and in troposphere, ALSO: less radiated up into troposphere from the cooler Earth's surface Level D (Lower Stratosphere) - Warmed immediately after both eruptions
+Why? 🔀 by stratospheric aerosols => less SW absorbed at surface and in troposphere, ALSO: less the cooler Earth's surface Level D (Lower Stratosphere) - Warmed immediately after both eruptions

 Why?
-Sulfate aerosols in the stratosphere absorbed some wavelengths of incoming SW and heated up, they also absorbed some of the Earth's outgoing LW (as it radiated up out of the troposphere
+Sulfate aerosols in the stratosphere $\underline{absorbed}$ some wavelengths of incoming SW \downarrow and heated up, they also absorbed some of the Earth's outgoing LW \hat{z} as it radiated up out of the troposphere